TsebaotK/Cost-of-Living/README.md

 # gtbootcamp_team2_project1
-Repo for Team 2 project 1
+Repo for Team 2 (Data Ninjas) project 1

 Data from used from Kaggle dataset "Global Cost of Living"